Finding and purchasing the right annuity — especially one with built-in inflation protection — can be a difficult and expensive chore.

-Now, there can be good reasons not to delay your Social Security benefits.
-We outline a few of them in “5 Reasons You Should Claim Social Security ASAP.”
+Now, there can be good reasons not to delay claiming your Social Security benefits.
+We outline a few of them in “5 Times When It’s Smart to Claim Social Security Early.”

-So, you need to determine which claiming strategy makes the best sense for you — and a company like Social Security Choices can help with that decision, as we detail in “A Simple Way to Maximize Your Social Security.”
+So, you need to determine which claiming strategy makes the best sense for you — and a company like Social Security Choices can help with that decision.

 But if you have saved a lot of money for retirement and want extra peace of mind, delaying Social Security can be a great way to create the maximum inflation-protected income for which you are eligible.
 And you get that protection without having to pay another dime beyond what you contributed in FICA taxes during your working years.

 Sound like a strategy that might work for you?
 The key to making it a reality is to work later into life and keep a steady income until age 70 — or to have a nest egg big enough to see you through the early years of retirement until you begin claiming Social Security later.

 You can get help with saving for retirement by reading: